-* Identified as an incarnation of the late performer by Medium Nancy Ruder
+[* Identified as an incarnation of the late performer by Medium Nancy Ruder]

 One evening last year in late July, I noticed a very exotic looking moth clinging to the outside of the screen door to our living room.
 Even in the dim light, it looked striking, in contrasting black and white.
 I called it ‘Harlequin Moth’.

-Not too long ago, I sent a picture of another caterpillar, which completely stomp me, to an eminent member of the scientific community.
+Not too long ago, I sent a picture of another caterpillar, which completely stomped me, to an eminent member of the scientific community.
 Dr. Daniel Janzen has worked tirelessly for conservation and the preservation of biodiversity for decades.
 He is the founding father and driving force behind the ACG, ‘Area de Conservación Guanacaste’, a CR National Park and research station extraordinaire.
-He and his wife, Dr. Winnie Hallwachs, are also faculty members at the University of Pennsylvenia and work and teach all over the globe.
+He and his wife, Dr. Winnie Hallwachs, are also faculty members at the University of Pennsylvania and work and teach all over the globe.
 I emailed him a picture of my crazy pink caterpillar, and low and behold, I got an answer within hours.
 Can you believe it?
 Naturally, my own guess had not even been in the ballpark – fortunately, I got the caterpillar part right!
 And this busy, gracious professional was even polite about my fumbling attempt at taxonomy.
-I bet, he and Winnie chuckled about amateur hour later, though … It was very satisfying to read that he appreciated the photo and included it in his collection, because he had seen this stage in the field, but had no picture of it.
+I bet, Dan and Winnie chuckled about my amateur hour later!
+It was very satisfying to read that he appreciated the photo and included it in his collection, because he had seen this stage in the field, but had no picture of it.
 I couldn’t help myself and sent him a picture of yesterday’s bristly neon creature, too.
 I Haven’t heard back yet, but I hope, he’ll continue to be patient with me.
 It’s not my fault that we have all these strange beasts around here, is it now?
 The first one, the pink sausage below (Pararcte schneideriana), was especially unusual, because, as I learned from Dr. Janzen, it only turns pink for a brief, pre-pupal stage, during which it moves on the ground in search of a suitable pupation home.
 Prior to these last few hours as a pink caterpillar, it lives in Guarumo trees (Cecropia obtusifolia) as a perfectly normal, green, leaf-munching larva.